 - 1 recipe, Cumberland sauce

-In an oven-proof frying pan, heat the lard over medium heat for 1-2 minutes.
+- In an oven-proof frying pan, heat the lard over medium heat for a minute or two.
 Add the bacon pieces and fry until halfway done.
 Remove the bacon and set aside.

-Remove the bacon, and continue cooking the birds for another 9-11 minutes.
+- Remove the bacon, and continue cooking the birds for another 9 to 11 minutes.
 Remove from the oven and sprinkle with the fleur de sel.
-Tent with foil as you make the Cumberland sauce.
+Let them rest on a cutting board as you make the Cumberland sauce.